noon-abdulqadir/Twitter-Replies-Retrival/README.md

-# Twitter-Replies-Retrival
+# Twitter-Replies-Retrival-TweetScraper
-This is an extension of a project that dealt with collecting twitter replies
+This is an extension of a project that dealt with collecting complete twitter replies and their json data using TweetScraper